ColbyEcology/BI382_2018_Spring/Assignments/LectureNotebooks/Ch7_Notebook.md

 **Due 16 April 2018**

 ### 6G
 Plot a time series, phase plane, and describe the 4 nullclines for a predator-prey model where prey grow exponentially, the predation rate follows a Type II functional response, and predators have a constant death rate (pgs.
 164 and 165 from V&G).
 Use parameter values $r = 1.1$, $g = 1$, $c = 3$, and $m = 1$.
-Also, add a `trajectory()` line, starting near the interior equilibrium.
+Also, add a `trajectory()` curve, starting near the interior equilibrium.
 What happens?

 ### 6H
 Plot 3 time series(es?), 3 phase planes, and describe the 4 nullclines for a predator-prey model where prey grow logistically, the predation rate follows a Type II functional response, and predators have a constant death rate (pg.
 166 from V&G).
 Use parameter values $r = 1.5$, $K = 10$, $c = 1$, and $g = 3$.
 The parameter that I would like for you to vary across the three is $m$, which I would like you to set to 0.66, 0.5, and 0.45.
+Also add a `trajectory()` curve and make sure to start from the same densities for the three simulations.

 Verbally describe the differences between the three.